h33p/m0dular-csgo/README.md

-# m0dular-csgo
+# m0dular-csgo (minimal)

-A performance optimized CSGO HvH cheat build on top of m0dular framework.
+Minimal base for educational purposes.
+Fully featured version is available on the `master` branch, but it is rather complex.

 ## Disclaimer